giraone/pms-sample-jee-01/readme.md

 - Usage of **Swagger** (or **RAML**) for the REST API definition to have a **contract-first approach**.
 - Usage of [swagger-js-codegen](https://github.com/wcandillon/swagger-js-codegen) or similar to generate JavaScript/Angular code from the Swagger definition.
 - Usage of [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to generate JAX-RS skeletons and the Java DTO classes from the Swagger definition.
-- Catalog tables for offering typical **lookup tables**, like ISO country codes, ZIP codes, ...
+- Catalog tables for offering typical **lookup tables**, like ISO country codes or ZIP codes. **Hint:** For this task there is already another separate [GitHub project giraone/catalog-jee-01](https://github.com/giraone/catalog-jee-01)